American manufacturers of alternatively sized keyboards

 Currently, David Steinbuhler in Pennsylvania (USA) is the only manufacturer with many years experience with 5.5 inch octave (approx 7/8) keyboards (DS5.5®) and 5.1 inch (DS5.1®) for upright and grand pianos (www.steinbuhler.com).
 David also makes 6.0 inch octave (DS6.0®; approx 15/16) keyboards.
-In the case of keyboards (with or without a new action) for retrofitting grand pianos, careful measurements of the particular piano are required.
+In the case of keyboards for retrofitting grand pianos, careful measurements of the particular piano are required.
+They can be supplied with a new alternative action to allow for easy interchangeability or mounted on the old action.
 New upright pianos manufactured by the Walter company (USA) (www.walterpiano.com) can be ordered with a Steinbuhler keyboard installed.
 During 2018 the former Steinbuhler & Company was converted to a non-profit Foundation, the DS Standard Foundation Inc. (http://dsstandardfoundation.org/) however keyboard manuacturing remains an ongoing activity of the Foundation.

 Cunningham Piano of Philadelphia (www.cunninghampiano.com) now offers new “Matchless Cunningham” and Yamaha pianos with narrower keys (made by Steinbuhler & Co) on request.
 The company welcomes inquiries from interested pianists.

 Jim Watson, from San Marcos, Texas (www.watsonpianoworks.com) is willing to make alternatively sized keyboards and welcomes enquiries.
 Watsonpianoworks@gmail.com

 Mike Morvan, of Blackstone Valley Piano in Boston (www.pianoandorgankeys.com), welcomes enquiries from potential customers.
 Mike@pianoandorgankeys.com